 Depending on the bundle you choose, the Halo Capsule has a range of tools and accessories.
 The main tool is the motorised power brush floorhead, but the vac also comes with non-motorised attachments.

 At first glance, the motorised floorhead seems pretty basic.
-There aren’t any headlights on the front, it’s not the widest floorhead we’ve seen, and the opening is on the narrow side, so it won’t take much to block it.
+It has a rotating brush, but there aren’t any headlights on the front, it’s not the widest floorhead we’ve seen, and the opening is on the narrow side, so it won’t take much to block it.

 Our main issue with the floorhead is how tricky it is to remove the brushbar.
 You need to remove six screws before you can wrestle it out, and Halo doesn’t recommend removing it at all.
 Instead, it’s suggested to cut tangled hair and fibres with scissors, which is a less effective system than you’ll find elsewhere.